Sneaker Slang Glossary

 Reflective Material - 3M - A reflective technology commonly placed on sneakers produced by corporate conglomerate Minnesota Mining and Manufacturing Company.

-All Air Conditions - ACG - Is a collection produced by Nike focusing on outdoor sports such a mountain climbing, hiking and long distance walks.
+ACG - All Conditions Gear - Is a collection produced by Nike focusing on outdoor sports such a mountain climbing, hiking and long distance walks.
 The ACG collection is best known for incorporating materials that comply with various weather conditions.

 Jordan Brand - JB - A shoe line based around Michael Jordan.
 Shoes part of the line are also associated with the Air Jordan trademark.